MicrosoftDocs/entra-docs/docs/identity/conditional-access/plan-conditional-access.md

 #### Users or workload identities

-* Which users, groups, directory roles, or workload identities will be included in or excluded from the policy?
+* Which users, groups, directory roles, or workload identities are included in or excluded from the policy?
 * What emergency access accounts or groups should be excluded from policy?

 #### Cloud apps or actions

 Will this policy apply to any application, user action, or authentication context?
 If yes-

 * What application(s) or services will the policy apply to?
-*	What user actions will be subject to this policy?
+* What user actions are subject to this policy?
 * What authentication contexts will this policy be applied to?

 #### Conditions

-* Which device platforms will be included in or excluded from the policy?
+* Which device platforms are included in or excluded from the policy?
 * What are the organization’s known network locations?
-   * What locations will be included in or excluded from the policy?
+   * What locations are included in or excluded from the policy?
-* What client app types will be included in or excluded from the policy?
+* What client app types are included in or excluded from the policy?
 * Do you need to target specific device attributes?
 * If using [Identity Protection](~/id-protection/concept-identity-protection-risks.md), do you want to incorporate sign-in or user risk?